 For us, supporting a diverse and inclusive workforce is more than the right thing to do.
 It makes us stronger as a business and more innovative as a group positioning us to be highly effective at serving our customers and communities.

 Companies that are diverse in age, gender and gender identity, race, sexual orientation, physical or mental ability, ethnicity, veteran status, and perspective are proven to be better companies.
 Creating an environment where everyone, from any background, can do their best work is the right thing to do.

 Read on to learn more about our comprehensive efforts including our Business Resource Groups (BRGs), executive sponsorship, programs, commitment to supplier diversity, awards and recognition and other resources.

-Executive sponsorship is critical to the success of corporate diversity and inclusion.
 At Highmark Health, executives sponsor diversity and inclusion at three distinct levels: within the board of directors, through an inclusion advisory council and through sponsorship of our BRGs.

 This committee includes board members and executive leaders who oversee the work of our corporate diversity and inclusion team, assist in the development of goals and strategy and establish accountability for results related to those efforts.

 Highmark Health/Allegheny Health Network’s Enterprise Equitable Health Institute has recruited a panel of nationally-recognized experts in diversity, equity and inclusion, who serve as the Institute’s inaugural NAC.
 These noted national thought leaders share their experience and expertise related to advancing health equity, improving the climate of inclusion in the workplace, strengthening the growth of a diverse workforce and supplier base, and improving community partnerships.